wso2/docs-security/en/docs/security-announcements/index.md

 # Security Announcements Overview

-This section contains the WSO2 Security Announcements, which belong to fthe ollowing categories:
+This section contains the WSO2 Security Announcements, which belong to the following categories:

 * [WSO2 Security Advisories]({{#base_path#}}/security-announcements/security-advisories/): List of WSO2 Security Advisories that we have released in each year for wso2 products.
 * [CVE to WSO2 Security Advisory Mapping]({{#base_path#}}/security-announcements/cve-to-wso2-security-advisory-mapping/): There are CVEs assigned to some WSO2 Security Advisories.
 This contains the mapping table for WSO2 Security Advisories to each CVE.